Education: A.A. Central Oregon Community College; B.A. Marylhurst University; M.S. Portland State University

 Education: B.A., J.D.
 Wake Forest University; M.S., Ph.D.
 University of Oregon

-Professor Janet Gupton is in her thirteenth year at Linfield where she teaches Beginning Acting, Intermediate Acting, Topics in Performance, Theatre History & Dramatic Literature, Directing, Advanced Directing, and Theatre Business and Promotions.
-She also regularly directs for the Linfield stage.
-Past Linfield directing credits include Execution of Justice, Lend Me A Tenor, The Comedy of Errors, Man of La Mancha, Crave, Macbeth, A Corpse with Feet, Scapino!, and The Foreigner.
-Dr. Gupton received her law degree and undergraduate degree in political science from Wake Forest University.
-She practiced law for three years before heading back to school to obtain her master’s and doctorate in theatre.
-Her academic interests include acting, directing, theatre history, feminist approaches to theatre, and Asian theatre.
+Professor Janet Gupton is in her sixteenth year at Linfield where she teaches Beginning Acting, Intermediate Acting, Topics in Performance, Theatre History & Dramatic Literature, Directing, Advanced Directing, and Theatre Business and Promotions.
+She also directs for the Linfield Theatre Program.
+Past Linfield directing credits include A Small Family Business, The Importance of Being Earnest, Spring Awakening, Dead Man;s Cell Phone, Execution of Justice, Lend Me A Tenor, The Comedy of Errors, Man of La Mancha, Crave, Macbeth, A Corpse with Feet, Scapino!, and The Foreigner.
+She directed God of Carnage for Chehalem Players Repertory in Septemner of 2013.
+She is an active member of Region VII Kennedy Center American College Theatre Festival and has received numerous certificates of merits for her direction of shows.
+Most recently, Neighborhood 3: Requisition of Doom by Jennifer Haley was chosen from the region to be presented at the 2015 festival in Central Washington University.
+Dr. Gupton received her law degree and undergraduate degree in political science from Wake Forest University in Winston-Salem, North Carolina.
+She practiced law for three years in North Carolina before heading back to school to obtain her master’s and doctorate in theatre from the University of Oregon.

 Education: B.A.
 Hons.
 Portsmouth Polytechnic, U.K.; Diploma in Teaching English Overseas, Manchester University, U.K.; M.A.
 University of California, Los Angeles

 Professor Sandra Lee joined the Linfield faculty in 1985.
-She is the co-author of several texts, including “Seeing the Big Picture: Exploring American Cultures on Film,” which uses popular films to illustrate aspects of various cultures, such as African, Chinese, Mexican and Muslim American cultures.
+She is the co-author of several texts, including “Seeing the Big Picture: Exploring American Cultures on Film,” which uses popular films to illustrate aspects of various cultures, such as African, Chinese, Mexican and Native American cultures.
 Prior to coming to Linfield, Lee taught in China and in many European countries.
 Her work focuses on creating bridges for U.S. and international students to learn from each other, both in and outside the classroom.
-Professor Lee’s academic interests include intercultural communication and second language acquisition, and in fall 2012, she went on sabbatical to study international communication on campus.
+Professor Lee’s academic interests include intercultural communication and second language acquisition.

 Ford Hall T106